 Released: Slavoj Žižek Makes A Twine Game

 If you care about nothing else, I have a new game.
 You can play it here.
-Ian Bogost once made a tweet that looked like this: I would like to commission someone to make a Twine game called "Žižek Makes … Continue reading
+Ian Bogost once made a tweet that looked like this: https://twitter.com/ibogost/status/314198079807041536 In the ensuing conversation, I agreed to do it.
+My first game, after … Continue reading

 Posted in A Game I Made, Video Games